Debbie Reynolds Reportedly Rushed to Hospital for Medical Emergency

 Just one day after her daughter, Carrie Fisher, died.

 Debbie Reynolds, the famed actress and mother of Carrie Fisher — who died yesterday at the age of 60 — has suffered a medical emergency and has been rushed to a nearby emergency room by an ambulance, TMZ reports.
 The 84-year-old Reynolds was reportedly at her son's home in Beverly Hills this afternoon discussing funeral plans for her daughter, when someone from the house called 911.
-Family sources tell TMZ that the cause is a potential stroke.
+Family sources tell TMZ that the cause is a potential stroke, and that Reynolds's condition when taken to the hospital was listed as "fair to serious."

 This is a breaking news post.
 We will update when more information is available.